5 things you should know when leasing a vehicle

 Can I increase my mileage?

-However, we always recommend talking to your leasing broker before you do this.
-Sometimes it is cheaper for you to pay the excess mileage charge at the end of the contract than it is to increase your mileage and pay more monthly.
-So we always recommend chatting to someone about this to weigh up your options.
+Before making a decision about your mileage, we always recommend that you talk with your leasing broker.
+As we have mentioned previously, sometimes it is cheaper for you to pay the excess mileage charge at the end of the contract than it is to increase your mileage and pay more monthly.

 You may also be wondering what happens at the end of your lease contract.
-It depends what contract you have, but as we are focusing on leasing, then here is what happens at the end of a Contract Hire.
+It depends what contract you have, but as we are focusing on leasing, then here is what happens at the end of a Business Contract Hire agreement.

 You will have to arrange for the collection of your vehicle.
-You either ring the finance house or they will ring you, but you should check to see who is responsible for doing this.
-Otherwise, you will continue to have the car and rack up the mileage and wear and tear and still be paying for it.
+Some Finance Houses will contact you to arrange the return of your car, however, you will have to contact others directly.
+You should check with the broker to see who is responsible for organising collection, otherwise, the car will still be in your possession, you’ll continue to drive it and increase the mileage, wear and tear and you’ll still be paying for it.

 The car will then have to be inspected for damage.
 There is leeway, and this is called Fair Wear and Tear.
 This is the little damages that happen when someone drives a car.
 These could include small scuffs here and there.